 Oral ampicillin-class antibiotics are poorly absorbed during labor.
 Studies in guinea pigs showed that intravenous administration of ampicillin slightly decreased the uterine tone and frequency of contractions but moderately increased the height and duration of contractions.
 However, it is not known whether use of amoxicillin in humans during labor or delivery has immediate or delayed adverse effects on the fetus, prolongs the duration of labor, or increases the likelihood that forceps delivery or other obstetrical intervention or resuscitation of the newborn will be necessary.

 Penicillins have been shown to be excreted in human milk.
 Amoxicillin use by nursing mothers may lead to sensitization of infants.
 Caution should be exercised when amoxicillin is administered to a nursing woman.

-The safety and effectiveness of MOXATAG (amoxicillin extended-release tablets) in pediatric patients 12 years of age and older have been established based on results of a clinical trial that included adults and pediatric patients (12 years or older). [see Clinical Studies] Sixty three (21 %) of the study participants were pediatric patients 12 years of age or older.
+The safety and effectiveness of MOXATAG in pediatric patients 12 years of age and older have been established based on results of a clinical trial that included adults and pediatric patients (12 years and older). [see Clinical Studies] Sixty-three (21%) of the study participants were pediatric patients 12 years of age and older.
 There were no significant differences in treatment response or adverse reactions from adults.

-The safety and effectiveness of MOXATAG (amoxicillin extended-release tablets) in pediatric patients younger than 12 years has not been established.
+The safety and effectiveness of MOXATAG in pediatric patients younger than 12 years has not been established.